Skip to main content

 Every cell in your body targeted by testosterone has specific receptors on its surface.
 These are the docking stations where the hormone molecule must land to deliver its message.
 The sensitivity and number of these receptors are not static.
 They are dynamically influenced by your metabolic health.

 For instance, chronic inflammation and insulin resistance, both heavily influenced by diet and activity levels, can impair receptor function.
 This means that even with optimal testosterone levels in the bloodstream, the message may struggle to get through at the cellular level.
-Lifestyle modifications directly address this by improving and lowering inflammation, effectively clearing the communication lines so that TRT can produce its maximal effect.
+Lifestyle modifications directly address this by improving insulin sensitivity and lowering inflammation, effectively clearing the communication lines so that TRT can produce its maximal effect.

 Consider the Hypothalamic-Pituitary-Gonadal (HPG) axis, the command-and-control pathway for sex hormone production.
 The hypothalamus in the brain signals the pituitary gland, which in turn signals the gonads.
 This is a delicate feedback loop.
 Chronic stress elevates cortisol, a hormone that can suppress this entire axis.